 In accordance with the "The Solun's Agenda for the Western Balkans: Towards European Integration" in May 2006 in Brussels, "Protocol on Cooperation in the creation of the Regional School of Public Administration (hereinafter ReSPA)" was signed between the governments of Republic of Albania, Bosnia and Herzegovina, Republic of Croatia, FYR Macedonia, Montenegro and Republic of Serbia in the presence of representatives of the European Commission.
-After signing the Protocol on cooperation and the foundation of ReSPA, Board of Directors of ReSPA has been formed, comprising representatives of the Organization for Economic Development and Co-operation.
+After signing the Protocol on cooperation and the foundation of ReSPA, Board of Directors of ReSPA has been formed, comprising representatives of ReSPA member countries.
+Also, ReSPA Secretariat has been formed, comprising representatives of the Organization for Economic Development and Co-operation.
 At the invitation of the European Commission, all member countries had the opportunity to apply for the head office of ReSPA, and afterwards, at the VI Board Meeting of ReSPA, which took place as at January 31, 2008 in Paris, it was decided that the head office will be in Danilovgrad.